Economics of marriage: Tax Pros and Cons Under New Tax Law

-Cost of Getting Married
+Cost of the wedding

 Average Wedding Costs

 In 2018 over 18,000 US-based weddings were researched as part of a report conducted by the WeddingWire.
 When all the data was consolidated they discovered that the average cost for getting married in the US was $38,700. ($5,000 Engagement Ring + $29,200 Ceremony/Reception + $4,500 Honeymoon) This report took a vast variety of items into account and pulled data from all different parts of the country where wedding costs varied significantly.
 It was found that Metro New York, San Francisco and Washington D.C. were the top 3 most expensive areas to get married in 2018 while Cleveland, Tampa/St. Petersburg, and Phoenix were the least expensive areas to get married on average.

 Who Pays for the Wedding?

 Traditionally there has been a breakout of who pays for what at a wedding.
 These are mostly customary rules of thumb rather than hard guidelines a couple must follow.
 In the end it comes down to each couples financial situation but it is worth noting for a coupe getting married who has paid for what in a more traditional setting.
 Over the years the responsibility for paying for the wedding has taken a shift.
 Today "Generation X" (people born form 1965 to 1979) couples break out the payments for a wedding as such: 69% paid by the couples, 27% paid by the parents and 4% is paid by "other".
 Where as Millennial (people born from 1980 to 1994) break out the costs for a wedding today as follows: 40% paid by the couple, 51% paid by the parents and 9% paid by "other".
 Couples today are finding that they are funding their portion of the wedding by either dipping into their savings, finding ways to make extra money before the wedding or taking on debt.
+Based on a survey, 1 in 3 (33%) men took out a loan or used a credit card to finance their wedding, compared to 1 in 5 (20%) women.